 The NADC is an organisation jointly established by the Australian Diabetes Society (ADS) and the Australian Diabetes Educators Association (ADEA).

-For information about the NADC and its objectives please download the NADC Information Package which includes a membership application form (PDF 58KB) or visit the NADC website or at email@example.com
+For information about the NADC and its objectives please download the NADC Information Package which includes a membership application form (PDF 58KB) or visit the NADC website or the NADC Project Manager at firstname.lastname@example.org

 Please download article 'Where will we Go?' by Dr Elaine Pretorius - PDF